Introduction

 # for unaligned reads

-nextflow run sanger-tol/variantcalling -profile test_align,YOURPROFILE --align --outdir <OUTDIR>
+nextflow run sanger-tol/variantcalling -profile test_align,YOURPROFILE --outdir <OUTDIR>

 Note that some form of configuration will be needed so that Nextflow knows how to fetch the required software.
 This is usually done in the form of a config profile (YOURPROFILE